New Jersey Driving Laws for Seniors and Older Drivers

 • have a severe cardiac condition

-• are severely and permanently limited in the ability to walk because of an arthritic, neurological or orthopedic condition; or cannot walk two hundred feet without stopping to rest,
+• are severely and permanently limited in the ability to walk because of an arthritic, neurological, or orthopedic condition

-To obtain a disability placard or plate:
+Take the following steps to get a disability placard or license plate:

 Learn More About New Jersey Driving Rules for Seniors